albeitreluctantly/react-native-theme-factory/README.md

-# react-native-theme-factory
-Utility for easy creation and usage of custom themes for React Native applications

 <h1>What's this?</h1>

 A utility that helps to create fully customized themes for React Native applications, providing a variety of ways to use the resulting theme.